-"Economic abuse" means any behaviour that has a substantial adverse effect on one party's ability to-

-- acquire, use or maintain money or other property, or - obtain goods or services.

-Operation Encompass provides advice and a helpline service for all staff members who may be concerned about children who have experienced or witnessed domestic abuse.
-The number is available weekdays from 8 am to 1 pm 0204 5139990.

-Refuge runs the National Domestic Abuse Helpline, which can be called free of charge and in confidence, 24 hours a day on 0808 2000 247
+- (4) "Economic abuse" means any behaviour that has a substantial adverse effect on one party's ability to- - acquire, use or maintain money or other property, or - obtain goods or services. - (5) For the purposes of this Act A's behaviour may be behaviour "towards" B despite the fact that it consists of conduct directed at another person (for example, B's child). - Operation Encompass provides advice and a helpline service for all staff members who may be concerned about children who have experienced or witnessed domestic abuse.
+The number is available weekdays from 8 am to 1 pm 0204 5139990. - Refuge runs the National Domestic Abuse Helpline, which can be called free of charge and in confidence, 24 hours a day on 0808 2000 247